Green-Software-Foundation/if/Refactor-migration-guide.md

 There have been some name changes to the CLI, specifically:

-- `impact-engine` --> `ie`
+- `impact-engine` --> `if-run`
-  The command line tool has been renamed from `impact-engine` to simply `ie`.
+  The command line tool has been renamed from `impact-engine` to simply `if-run`.
 This means that to invoke the Impact Framework on the command line you simply use

   ```
   if-run ...